karttur/overview/_posts/2018/2018-01-09-overview-main.markdown

 ### setup-github

-Also the repository [Setup-github](../../../setup-github/) contains a single web-page created using Jekyll, but created without any template Theme.
-The page is an introductory manual on how to publish a web site with blogs on GitHub.com using <span clas='app'>GitHub desktop.app</span>.
+Also the repository [Setup-github](../../../setup-github/) contains a single web-page created using Jekyll, but without any template Theme.
+The page is an introductory manual on how to publish a web site with blogs on GitHub.com using <span class='app'>GitHub desktop.app</span>.
 The GitHub repository contains the full code under the branch 'gh-pages'.
 It might be useful for learning a bit about markdown and publishing Jekyll generated web-pages on GitHub.

 Url links:
 * [front web-page](../../../setup-github/)